Albert Waugh: Career

-Waugh joined Connecticut Agricultural College as an instructor of agricultural economics in 1924.
-He was promoted to assistant professor in 1928, associate professor in 1932, and professor in 1937.
-He served as head of the Department of Economics from 1939 to 1945, Dean of the College of Arts and Sciences from 1945 to 1950, and Provost of the University from 1950 to 1965, when he retired after forty-one years of service.
+Waugh joined Connecticut Agricultural College as instructor of agricultural economics in 1924.
+He received promotions to assistant professor in 1928, associate professor in 1932, and professor in 1937.
+He served as head of the Department of Economics from 1939 to 1945, Dean of the College of Arts and Sciences from 1945 to 1950, and provost of the university from 1950 to 1965, when he retired after forty-one years of service.

 During his tenure, Waugh served on numerous university committees, including scholastic standards, curricula and courses, and athletics.
 He served as a member of the University Senate, elected and ex-officio, during most of his years at the university.
 He was responsible for construction of the UConn Planetarium on North Eagleville Road in 1954.
 It is the oldest planetarium in the state.
 Waugh was also instrumental to launching UConn's early college experience program in 1956, making UConn the first in the nation to offer high school students the opportunity to take college courses in their high school settings.
 He dealt with numerous controversies during his time as provost, including McCarthyite campaigns against faculty.

 Waugh was a member of the American Economic Society, the American Academy of Arts and Sciences, the American Association of University Professors, and Phi Kappa Phi.
 He served as a trustee of the Norwich State Hospital and the Windham Community Hospital and a director of the Willimantic Trust Company.
 He moderated Mansfield town meetings for more than forty years, beginning in 1941.
 In 1965, the Connecticut Republican Party selected him to attend the state's constitutional convention.
 Waugh served on the State Institutional Building Commission.

 Waugh was a sundial enthusiast, described as a "world authority" on the subject by the Hartford Courant.
 He designed sundials at Mystic Seaport and other locations and wrote Sundials: Their Theory and Construction, published by Dover Publications in 1973.
 Waugh was the only American invited to join a German organization called "Friends of Old Clocks."
 He traveled to Europe four times to visit timekeepers there.
 In 1974, UConn dedicated in his honor a large sundial, garden, and quadrangle opposite the William Benton Museum of Art on UConn's Storrs campus.

 Waugh published two textbooks: Elements of Statistical Method (1938), which was translated into Portuguese in 1946, and Principles of Economics (1947).

 Death

 Waugh died on March 6, 1985, at Massachusetts General Hospital in Boston after a long illness.
-He was survived by his wife, Edith, and sons John S. Waugh and Robert E. Waugh.
+He was survived by his wife, Edith, and sons John Stewart Waugh, a chemistry professor at the Massachusetts Institute of Technology, and Robert Edmund Waugh, a physician and anesthesiologist who retired as medical director of the ambulatory surgery unit at New Britain General Hospital.